The mission of Responsible Growth Hinesburg is to ensure that new development in Hinesburg is:

 - scaled to meet the needs of our town;

-- constructed so that water and other natural resources are protected; and
+- constructed so that waters of Lake Champlain, its tributaries and other natural resources are protected; and

 - located so that it complements its surroundings, protects our working landscape

 and recreational lands, and